ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ## DTLS Channel Setup Between C and RS {#psk-dtls-channel}

-When C receives an Access Token from AS, it checks if the payload contains an `access_token` parameter and a `cnf` parameter.
-With this information C can initiate establishment of a new DTLS channel with RS.
-To use DTLS with pre-shared keys, C follows the PSK key exchange algorithm specified in Section 2 of {{RFC4279}} using the key conveyed in the `cnf` parameter of the AS response as PSK when constructing the premaster secret.
+When a client receives an Access Token from an authorization server, it checks if the payload contains an `access_token` parameter and a `cnf` parameter.
+With this information the client can initiate establishment of a new DTLS channel with a resource server.
+To use DTLS with pre-shared keys, the client follows the PSK key exchange algorithm specified in Section 2 of {{RFC4279}} using the key conveyed in the `cnf` parameter of the AS response as PSK when constructing the premaster secret.

-In PreSharedKey mode, the knowledge of the session key by C and RS is used for mutual authentication between both peers.
-Therefore, RS must be able to determine the session key from the Access Token.
-Following the general ACE authorization framework, C can upload the Access Token to RS's authz-info resource before starting the DTLS handshake.
-Alternatively, C MAY provide the most recent base64-encoded Access Token in the `psk_identity` field of the ClientKeyExchange message.
+In PreSharedKey mode, the knowledge of the session key by the client and the resource server is used for mutual authentication between both peers.
+Therefore, the resource server must be able to determine the session key from the Access Token.
+Following the general ACE authorization framework, the client can upload the Access Token to the resource server's authz-info resource before starting the DTLS handshake.
+Alternatively, the client MAY provide the most recent base64-encoded Access Token in the `psk_identity` field of the ClientKeyExchange message.

-If RS receives a ClientKeyExchange message that contains a `psk_identity` with a length greater zero, it MUST base64-decode its contents and use the resulting byte sequence as index for its key store (i.e., treat the contents as key identifier).
-The RS MUST check if it has one or more Access Tokens that are associated with the specified key.
+If a resource server receives a ClientKeyExchange message that contains a `psk_identity` with a length greater zero, it MUST base64-decode its contents and use the resulting byte sequence as index for its key store (i.e., treat the contents as key identifier).
+The resource server MUST check if it has one or more Access Tokens that are associated with the specified key.
 If no valid Access Token is available for this key, the DTLS session setup is terminated with an `illegal_parameter` DTLS alert message.

-If no key with a matching identifier is found the resource server RS MAY process the decoded contents of the `psk_identity` field as access token that is stored with the authorization information endpoint before continuing the DTLS handshake.
+If no key with a matching identifier is found the resource server the resource server MAY process the decoded contents of the `psk_identity` field as access token that is stored with the authorization information endpoint before continuing the DTLS handshake.
 If the decoded contents of the